 Within any team, there are divisions that arise.
 Often, when one team within the team gets so focused on their own tasks and goals, they forget about the other divisions.
 They may even start to compete with one another and over time this will create friction.

 It falls on leaders to continually put everything in perspective and remind the team that they are part of the greater team and the overall mission.

 When the entire organization fails, every time fails.
 On the other hand, when the entire organization wins, everyone wins.
 That’s why you have to keep on working together, communicate with each other, and mutually support one another!

 Most things in life are layered and once things get layered they also tend to get more complicated.
 And when plans and orders get too complicated, people may not understand them - things will therefore inevitably go wrong and issues get compounded and spiral out of control into a total disaster.

 As a leader, it doesn’t matter how well you feel you have presented the information or communicated a plan.
 If your team doesn’t get it, you have not kept things simple and have failed.
 It’s crucial to keep plans and communications simple.

 “Any damn fool can make it complex.
 It takes a genius to make it simple.”

 This is pretty much what it says.
 Anyone can get overwhelmed when trying to tackle multiple things at once.
 If you want to get the best results for whatever it is you’re doing, then you have to decide what’s most important for you and then execute in order.

-Leif Babin used a brilliant real life battlefield-experience to undermine the important of this lesson and he breaks it down to the most important part - don’t tackle every problem at once (pull yourself off the firing line) and remember this sequence: Relax, Look around, Make a call.
+Leif Babin used a brilliant real-life battlefield-experience to undermine the importance of this lesson and he breaks it down to the most important part - don’t tackle every problem at once (pull yourself off the firing line) and remember this sequence: Relax, Look around, Make a call.